jvfe/ggplot2Explorer/README.md

-# twitterExplorer
+# rmarkdownExplorer

 <!-- badges: start -->
 <!-- badges: end -->

-This is a template repository for R-based Twitter dashboards, with support for automatic updates through GitHub Actions as well as some utility functions to quickly get you started!

-Check our [documentation](https://github.com/jvfe/twitterExplorer/wiki) for a full walkthrough of how to use this repository.
+This is an automatically updated flexdashboard that showcases data from the `#rmarkdown` Twitter hashtag.
+This project uses the [twitterExplorer](https://github.com/jvfe/twitterExplorer) template, check out the [documentation](https://github.com/jvfe/twitterExplorer/wiki) for a full walkthrough of how to use that template.